-Return to: Wisconsin-Department of Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov l-certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of this contract proposal, as demonstrated by my responses and as specified in Additional Special Provision 3 (ASP-3).
-I certify that the information given in the Documentation of Good Faith Efforts is true and correct to the best-of-my-knowledge and belief.
-I-further-understand-that-any-willful-falsification, fraudulent-statement, or misrepresentation-will-result-in-appropriate-sanctions, which may involve debarment-and/or prosecution under applicable-state (Trans-504) and Federal-laws. ļ (Bidder/Authorized Representative Signature) (bioden Authorized Representative Signature) (Print-Name) ļ (Title)
+Return to: Wisconsin-Department of Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov

+I-certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE fir this contract proposal, as demonstrated by my responses and as specified in Additiona l-certify-that-the-information-given-in-the-Documentation-of-Good-Faith-Efforts-is-true-and- correct to the best-of-my-knowledge and belief.
+I-further-understand-that-any-willful-falsification,-fraudulent-statement,-or-misrepresentationvolve-debarment-and/or-prosecution-under-applicable-state-(Trans-504)-and-Federal-lat Colder M. others and Department to the Company of 98888 idder/Authorized Representative Signature) (Print-Name) (Title)